Council Housing for the Elderly units are offered with a priority being possible tenants who are over the age of 60 and receiving benefit.

 Once complete, drop it off at a Council Service Centre or post it to us.
 The Housing for the Elderly team will review the application and contact you.

 Housing for the Elderly applications will be assessed against the following criteria:

 - Single bedroom units: $116.90 or $120.10 for units with bigger separate bedrooms.

 - Bedsits: $111.60

-The Council has Housing for the Elderly properties at:
+Council has Housing for the elderly in the following areas:

 They can also be posted, emailed or picked up from any Council Service Centre.
-Please complete the Application form and return to the Council - contact details
+Please complete the Application form and return to the Council.

 Once I have applied how long do I have to wait?